ephios-dev/ephios/docs/api/index.rst

 Token based authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-API tokens can be acquired from the user settings page and used in custom applications or scripts to access the API.
+Personal API tokens can be acquired from the user settings page and used in custom applications or scripts to access the API.
 When creating a token you should provide a helpful description as well as set a fitting expiration date.